-Shift bidding is a process where employees express their schedule preferences, for specific work shifts.
+Shift bidding is a process where employees can announce their interest in work shifts that they are able to take.
 Then management assigns shifts based on those preferences.
 It’s typically used in jobs with varying shifts, like retail or healthcare.
 Shift bidding aims to provide employees with more control over their schedules while ensuring operational needs are met.

 Sometimes workforce automation allocates the shifts to qualified employees based on factors like seniority, skill levels, and fairness.
 Sometimes management prefers to choose the best bids manually to maintain control.

 Shift bidding cultivates a sense of empowerment and autonomy.
 This empowerment translates into better work life balance and a more engaged workforce that feels valued and respected, contributing positively to the overall company culture.